 Service to the College may take a variety of forms, including service on regular and ad hoc committees, the assumption of administrative, governance, or organizational duties either within or outside departments and programs as the need arises, and participation in various programs of benefit to the College.
 Both within and beyond these traditional forms of service, service that promotes the mission of excellence, and equity, and community is both expected and valued.
 Consistent with the College's deeply rooted commitment to the public good and/or reflective of the professional scope of the faculty member, this may include service with organizations outside the College.
-Service with organizations outside the College may not replace service within the College.
 Each faculty member's service will vary with circumstances and with interests.